bragefuglseth/otto/README.md

 Follow these instructions to install Otto:

 1. Go to the Discord developer page and create a new application.
 Create a new bot in your application.
+2. Create a test server.
-2. Fork this repository.
+3. Fork this repository.
 Clone your fork into your environment.
-3. Copy your Discord bot token from your application dashboard.
-Create a .env file in the project root folder.
-Paste the token into the .env file like this: `DISCORD_TOKEN=your_token`.
+4. Create a copy of `.env-example` and rename it to `.env`.

+- Replace `your_discord_bot_token` with the token of your bot.
+- Replace `your_application_id` with your application ID.
+- Replace `your_test_server_id` with the ID of the server you want to test the bot on.

-4. Run `npm i` to install all dependencies.
+5. Run `npm i` to install all dependencies.
+6. Run `npm run commands` to deploy your commands globally.
+Run `npm run commands:local` to deploy them to your test server only.
-5. Start the bot with `npm start`.
-If you want the bot to restart when you save a file, run `npm start:dev`.
+7. Start the bot with `npm start`.
+If you want the bot to restart every time you save a file, run `npm start:dev`.